hupijekku/ohte/dokumentaatio/vaatimusmaarittely.md

 (such as D&D) and learning about different procedural generation methods.

 ### Basic Functionality
-- User can select the type of world to be generated (i.e. World/Terrain/Dungeon)
+- User can select the type of world to be generated (i.e. World/Dungeon)
-- User can choose from different procedural generation methods for the selected world type
 - User can tweak variables associated with the chosen method
-- User can view the generated map (Simplified JFX drawing?)
+- User can view the generated map
-- User can save the map locally (Xml/Database?)
+- User can save the map locally (Database)
+- User can load a previously saved map from the database.

 ### Further development
 - Exporting the map as Xml-document
 - Exporting the map as .png image
-- Importing previously PWG-generated Xml maps
-- Uploading spritesheets for map preview?
+- Uploading spritesheets for customized map preview